What Causes Facet Syndrome?

 - Pain when standing for long periods of time

-- Increased pain when sitting or riding in your car for long periods of time
+- Increased pain when riding or sitting in your car for long periods of time

 How Is Facet Syndrome Diagnosed?

-Proper diagnosis starts with an experienced doctor.
+Accurate diagnosis starts with an experienced doctor.
 Facet Syndrome symptoms overlap with several types of disorders.
-Accurately diagnosing the correct source of your pain is critical to successful treatment.
+Properly diagnosing the correct cause of your pain is critical to successful treatment.

 - Firstly, with a thorough clinical examination

-- Secondly, including a complete health history, analysis of your symptoms, and physical examination
+- Secondly, including a complete health history, review of your symptoms, and physical evaluation

-- Testing may include x-rays, MRI and/or CT scans
+- Testing can include x-rays, MRI or CT scans

-- Lastly, these advanced diagnostic techniques ensure that the source of pain is pinpointed
+- Lastly, these advanced diagnostic methods ensure that the source of pain is pinpointed